fkrein1/store-manager-api/README.md

 # Store Manager API

-API for an e-commerce store with a product and a sales endpoint.
+API for an e-commerce store with product and sales endpoints.

-  - Built with Node, Express, MySQL and Docker
+  - Built with Node, Express, MySQL, and Docker
   - 100% unit test coverage with Mocha, Chai, and Sinnon
-  - Model, service and controller arquitecture
+  - Model, Service, Controller architecture

 To run locally clone the repository and run the following commands:
 <br>